 Environmentally Responsible

-The distribution company shall assess how investment complies with State environmental policies and properly values environmental costs and benefits.
+The distribution company shall assess how investment complies with State environmental and climate policies and shall properly value environmental and climate costs and benefits.

-The distribution company shall assess how the investment affects pollution, where applicable, at a local, regional, and global scale.
+The distribution company shall assess how the investment affects environmental and climate pollution, where applicable, at a local, regional, and global scale.

 Lower than the Cost of Additional Supply

 The distribution company shall compare the Cost of Supply and the Cost of Energy Efficiency or Conservation measures, programs, and portfolios using all applicable costs enumerated in the RI Framework.
-The distribution company shall provide specific costs included in the Cost of Energy Supply or the Cost of Energy Efficiency or Conservation.
+The distribution company shall provide specific costs included in the Cost of Energy Supply and the Cost of Energy Efficiency or Conservation.

 The Cost of Energy Supply shall, at a minimum, include costs associated with generation, transmission, and distribution of electricity and/or natural gas.
 Additional energy supply shall mean supply that would be incremental to marginal energy supply.

+The distribution company shall compare the Cost of Supply and Cost of Energy Efficiency or Conservation measures, programs, and portfolios using, at a minimum, the following two cost of supply analyses:

+An analysis that, for categories with value or cost that is shared between Rhode Island Energy and other jurisdictions (both within the state and region), presents benefits and costs without allocating them between Rhode Island Energy and other jurisdictions;

+An analysis that, for categories with value or cost that is shared between Rhode Island Energy and other jurisdictions (both within the state and region), presents only those benefits and costs that will be allocated to Rhode Island Energy.

 The distribution company shall describe which costs in the RI Framework were included in the Cost of Supply and which costs are included in the Cost of Energy Efficiency or Conservation.
 For any categories that are not included in either the Cost of Supply or the Cost of Energy Efficiency or Conservation, the distribution company shall describe why these categories are not included.